MicroSnail/PID_Controller/README.md

 ## Current Stage:
 By using the C program, you can use set K_p,i,d and the set point.
 You can also choose *Input 2* on the board as the set point instead of a fixed one.

+Currently the code is pretty coarse and not robust so user input discretion is assumed.

 Here you will find a Vivado project for a PID controller as well as associated C code that is used to set the parameters.

 To compile the Verilog code, you will need: